Princess Astrid, Mrs. Ferner: Later life and death

+After raising her children, she and her husband moved to a condominium in Oslo which bordered Nordmarka.

-In 2002, the government granted Astrid an honorary pension in recognition of her efforts on behalf of Norway, both during and following her years as first lady.
-In 2005 she took part in ceremonies marking the 60th anniversary of the end of World War II, including the unveiling of a plaque marking the Norwegian monarch's exile in London.
+In 2002, the government granted Astrid an honorary pension in recognition of her service to Norway, both during and after her years as first lady.
+In 2005, she took part in ceremonies marking the 60th anniversary of the end of the Second World War, including the unveiling of a plaque commemorating the Norwegian monarch's exile in London.

 In February 2012, Astrid celebrated her 80th birthday with a private dinner at the Royal Palace in Oslo.

-Marriage and children

-Astrid married commoner Johan Martin Ferner in Asker Church on 12 January 1961.
-They had five children, seven grandchildren, and as of 2023, three great-grandchildren.